 To look for all these signs of foundation issues, the foundation company representative will:

-- Check for cracks in walls, ceilings, and floors, and take measurements to determine how out of level your foundation is.
+- Check for cracks in walls, ceilings, and floors, and take measurements using a Zip Level to determine how out of level your foundation is.

 - Evaluate the exterior of your property.
 Here, they’ll look for cracks in your fascia boards, brick veneer, slab and other things.